nmantani/FileInsight-plugins/README.txt

 * Fill
   Fill selected region with specified hex pattern

+* Guess 256 byte XOR keys
+  Guess 256 byte XOR keys from selected region (the whole file if not selected) based on the byte frequency

 * Hash values
   Calculate MD5, SHA1, SHA256 hash values of selected region (the whole file if not selected)